 Anyone has a workaround for this?
 I'm honestly still confused to when and how this happens and how we can work around it (we recently started using a hosting platform based on NFS filesystem).

-Updated by DKLIK INTERACTIV over 5 years ago
+Updated by DKLIK INTERACTIV almost 6 years ago

 I also agree with re-opening this issue : we have several websites running with typo3 6.2, some of them are multilingual.
 Every time we made a change in a locallang file (for example), we need to click on the "clear system cache" in the backend, but this action makes the site unavailable until we remove the typo3temp folder via SSH (no other solution has been found at the moment).